dtzxporter/DTZxPorterLanding/pages/tutorial.md

 If the game tool supports loading assets from specific files, you'll see a "Load File" button at the bottom of the window.
 In addition, you can also drag and drop a supported file anywhere on the UI to load it.

 ## 🎮 Loading a game
-If the game tool supports loading assets from the game directly, you'll see a "Load Game" button at the bottom of the window.
+If the game tool supports loading assets from a running instance of a game, you'll see a "Load Game" button at the bottom of the window.
 You must launch the game first, then click the "Load Game" button.
 The game must remain running while you export assets.

 ## 💾 Exporting one or more assets
 To export an asset you can: